 Second, if you and your spouse have unsecure debt, then you will both be liable for the payments even after the divorce is complete.
 This is because, under the doctrine of equitable division, you and your spouse likely both benefitted from the use of credit cards in the marriage.
 So this would be marital property and subject to fair division.

 The idea of separate property is a bit vague in the sense of designating liability.
 For instance, student loan debt for a professional degree is usually separate property.
 This means that because the knowledge from the degree will only benefit one spouse once the marriage dissolves, the debts attach to only that spouse.
 However, if the student loan went to pay for housing or any other contribution to the household, then it is marital property.
 This would make both parties liable for paying off the loan.
 But, if the debt is strictly separate property, then only the spouse incurring the debt will be liable for it after the divorce.

 This Article May Interest You- Common Law Marriage in Oklahoma

 OKC Family Law Attorneys

 Our attorneys understand that dividing debts in Oklahoma divorce is important.
-Its a property and debt division that will impact your financial well being former many years after the divorce is finished.
-As set above, when the debt was acquired, what kind of debt it was, and the picture as a whole will be factors to consider.
+It’s a property and debt division that will impact your financial well being for many years after the divorce.
+As set above, when the debt was acquired, what kind of debt it was, and the whole picture will be considered.
 You’ve worked hard for your marriage and just as hard for your money.
 Call today for a free consultation with an OKC divorce attorney.
 405.367.8710